The Pantheon and Engaging the Architect Within

 How do I plan for the all-embracing idea and the means to express it?
 How do I articulate the most engagingly balanced Space — forceful, uplifting and soothing at the same time.

-Its majestic power is derived from its purity.
 I calm my anxiety by implementing stability and integrity of the Room.
 The interior houses an imaginary sphere.
-It is composed of two simple volumes, a cylinder below and a dome above, both of the same diameter and the same height.
+Two simple volumes: a cylinder below and a dome above, both of the same diameter and the same height.
 It suits the Pantheon magnificently!
 Dedicated to all gods, the structure is a physical model of eternal cosmos assertively communicated through geometric clarity of the circle that has neither beginning nor end.

-Composite materials are engineered to get lighter in weight as the structure rises to the top
+Composite materials get lighter in weight as the structure rises to the top